4T-24/ddolk/docs/content/how-to.md

 ??? example "Connecting with socat"
     [socat](http://www.dest-unreach.org/socat/) only supports SNI in version 1.7.4.0 or later.
 Depending on your system, the version of socat installed may be too old.
 If this is the case, you can download and compile socat from source (this should only take a few minutes) or try a different connection method.

-    The command copied from Klodd connects `STDIO` (`-` is shorthand) to the server.
+    The command copied from ddolk connects `STDIO` (`-` is shorthand) to the server.
 You can replace `-` with any address that socat supports; click "Proxy" below for an example.
     === "Direct"
         ```
         socat - openssl:babyheapng-e20d62127bb9434b.tjc.tf:1337